-Substantiating green claims
+Substantiating and communicating green claims

 In its 2019 communication on the European Green Deal, the Commission announced measures to reduce the risk of false green claims (greenwashing).
-The Commission specified its plans in the 2020 new Circular Economy Action Plan, by announcing that it would present a legislative proposal to require environmental claims to be substantiated by using the EU Product and Organisation Environmental Footprint (PEF and PEO) methods.
+It specified in the 2020 new Circular Economy Action Plan that it would present a legislative proposal to require environmental claims to be substantiated by using the EU Product and Organisation Environmental Footprint (PEF and PEO) methods.
+Parliament adopted in November 2020 a resolution welcoming the announced proposal and calling for the development of clear guidelines and standards for green claims and commitments translating into strengthened eco-label certifications.

-The proposal would require that the substantiation of explicit environmental claims is based on an assessment that relies on recognised scientific evidence and state of the art technical knowledge; demonstrates the significance of impacts, aspects and performance from a life-cycle perspective; takes into account all aspects and impacts to assess the performance; demonstrates whether the claim is accurate for the whole product or only for parts of it (for the whole life cycle or only for certain stages, for all the trader’s activities or only a part of them); demonstrates that the claim is not equivalent to requirements imposed by law; provides information on whether the product performs environmentally significantly better than what is common practice; identifies whether a positive achievement leads to significant worsening of another impact; requires greenhouse gas offsets to be reported in a transparent manner; and includes accurate information.
+It requires the substantiation of explicit environmental claims to be based on an assessment that relies on recognised scientific evidence and state-of-the-art technical knowledge; demonstrates the significance of impacts, aspects and performance from a life-cycle perspective; takes into account all aspects and impacts to assess performance; demonstrates whether the claim is accurate for the whole product or only for parts of it (for the whole life cycle or only for certain stages, for all the trader’s activities or only a part of them); demonstrates that the claim is not equivalent to requirements imposed by law; provides information on whether the product performs environmentally significantly better than common practice; identifies whether a positive achievement leads to significant worsening of another impact; requires greenhouse gas offsets to be reported in a transparent manner; and includes accurate information.
+It also sets up specific requirements for comparative claims.

-Some provisions would ensure that small and medium sized enterprises would receive help, including financial support, access to finance, specialised management and staff training as well as organisational and technical assistance.
-The proposal also includes a number of provisions on enforcement.
+Microenterprises would be exempted from some requirements.
+Some provisions ensure that SMEs receive help, including financial support, access to finance, specialised management and staff training as well as organisational and technical assistance.

 In Parliament, the file was allocated jointly to the ENVI and IMCO Committees.
-Cyrus Engerer (S&D, Malta) and Andrus Ansip (Renew, Estonia), respectively, were initially appointed co-rapporteurs.
+Cyrus Engerer (S&D, Malta) and Andrus Ansip (Renew, Estonia), respectively, were appointed co-rapporteurs.

 In total, 821 amendments were tabled.
-On 14 February, the joint committee report was adopted with 85 votes in favour, two against and 14 abstentions.
+On 14 February 2024, the joint committee report was adopted with 85 votes in favour, two against and 14 abstentions.

 The report was adopted by Parliament at first reading on 12 March 2024, with 467 votes in favour, 65 against and 74 abstentions.
 Plenary adopted an amendment allowing the Commission to supplement the provisions on the use of certified units for residual emissions of a trader, through a delegated act, to establish a method for defining residual emissions, based on an emission reduction pathway compatible with limiting global warming to 1.5°C, taking into account technological feasibility and in consultation with the European Scientific Advisory Board on Climate Change.